-This course was held in Europe for the third time and was a great success.
-Altogether 82 people from universities and industry from more than 18 countries participated.
-They attended 15 lectures and 3 hands-on experiment sessions with 12 different instruments from 5 companies, covering different methods and procedures in fluorescence spectroscopy.
+This course was held in Europe for the fifth time and was again a great success.
+Altogether more than 70 people from universities and industry from 23 different countries participated.
+They attended 14 lectures and 6 hands-on experiment sessions with 8 different instruments from 4 companies, covering different methods and procedures in fluorescence spectroscopy.

 Aims and Purpose